ryanburnette/simple-sass-grid/README.md

 Simple Sass Grid
 ================

-This is a really simple Sass grid.
-It's based on [Don't Overthink It Grids][1] by Chris Coyier.
+This is a really simple Sass grid that I use in my own projects via [Bower][4].
+It's based on what I learned about grids from [here][1].

-Simple Sass Grid makes use of border-box sizing and behaves itself pretty well.
-It's written in Sass and has no dependencies within Sass.
+Simple Sass Grid makes use of border-box sizing and behaves reliably in IE8+.
+It's written in Sass and has
+no dependencies.
 One of these days it'll be made obsolete by [Flexbox][3], but until then it's a great way to make grid structures painless in CSS.

 Usage